 Professional home inspectors find problems with any house, no matter its age or how well it's been cared for.
 All of the issues noted will show up on the inspector's report.
 Many tend to be minor and fall into the "be aware of" category.
 Others are major and may be part of the sale negotiations.
 Because inspectors primarily look for problems that are related to safety as well as high-ticket items, they tend to find more issues in certain areas.

-Roofs get a lot of attention because they cost so much to replace and because roof issues let in water that wreak havoc inside the house (more inspection issues).
+Roofs get a lot of attention because they cost so much to replace and because roof issues let in water that wreaks havoc inside the house (more inspection issues).
 Apart from normal wear and tear and aging, the most common roof problem is missing or improperly installed flashing.
-Flashing comes in many forms—metal strips and angles, rubber boots or a combination of metal and rubber—and it covers joints at all roof transitions and anywhere something pokes through the roof, such as pipes or skylights.
+Flashing comes in many forms — metal strips and angles, rubber boots, or a combination of metal and rubber — and it covers joints at all roof transitions and anywhere something pokes through the roof, such as pipes or skylights.
 Missing or damaged flashing often foretells signs of leaking below.

 Most foundations are made of poured concrete or concrete block and, unfortunately, concrete likes to crack.
 But there are OK cracks and not-OK cracks.
 Cracks that are reason for concern may be accompanied by evidence of foundation movement or shifting, doors and windows that are out of whack and hard to open, or significant cracks in drywall or plaster walls and ceilings.
 Foundation walls that bow (usually inward) also can indicate serious issues.
 In some cases, an inspector may recommend getting an engineer's assessment of the foundation if he sees something suspicious.